Call for Appointments: 208-625-6300

 Is Kootenai Imaging a provider with my insurance?

 Kootenai Imaging is contracted with Medicare, Medicaid, Blue Cross, Regence Blue Shield, Aetna, Tricare, and most other major insurance carriers.
-Please call our office at 208-625-6300 prior to scheduling your exam to confirm your coverage.
+Please call your insurance carrier prior to scheduling your exam to confirm your coverage.

 How often will my insurance pay for a mammogram?